SEEK & YE MAY FIND...

 "Manic Depression" (now called "Bipolar Disorder"), and it's cousin "Depression", are serious conditions, but widely misunderstood, under-appreciated and rarely talked about.
 The former is defined as a mood disorder characterized by "manic or hypomanic episodes (changes from one's normal mood accompanied by high energy states)", and "sleeplessness, sometimes for days, along with hallucinations, psychosis, grandiose delusions, or paranoid rage".
 It is difficult to understand oneself, let alone control or understand.
 Love and hate, euphoria and miserable desperation flipping like switches; people find it difficult to understand how people so incredibly happy can also be so incredibly sad.
 But both are real, and the reasons for both are the same ; the afflicted really can simultaneously be the most joyous and most despairing people you have ever met.
 It is likely to provide some of the explanation for the incredibly high rate of suicide in the UK, well into the thousands despite it being (nominally) “the 6th-richest economy in the world” , and it disproportionately affects men ("Male rates remain consistently higher than female suicide rates across the UK and Republic of Ireland – most notably 5 times higher in Republic of Ireland and around 3 times in the UK”).
 It is not always easy to diagnose and certainly not easy to treat, there are different intensities and related conditions, and sufferers find it difficult to talk about their condition due to social taboos and lack of acceptance of the condition.

 Many attempt to manage it by trying to find an effective creative outlet.
-This new project is my latest attempt to keep the demons at bay by throwing out the oft suppressed background noise in my head; "techno" to represent the euphoria, "hardcore" to represent the despair and fury.
+This new project is my latest attempt to keep the demons at bay by throwing out the oft suppressed background noise in my head; "techno" to represent the euphoria, "hardcore" to represent the opposite (though actually venturing further in my music, to despair, anger and fury).
 It won't always be pretty, but it may just be cathartic.
 I don’t expect or need anybody else to either like or “get” it, any more than anybody else either has to like or “get” me.
 But I need to do it.
 I’m no longer fighting to be understood, or even listened to.
 Just to be allowed to express.
 This is my Refuge.
 And it’s in my head.
 Enter at your own risk.

 The Anté Dote : live bass guitar and vox, programming, compositions, love, anger (but never hate) and just enough mental (in)stability to make this (sort of) work...